 Yes, all PhD students receive an annual stipend, and a tuition waiver and health insurance.
 There are also several training grants available to Ph.D. students in the Biology Department.
 For more information, see FUNDING.
 Master’s students may be supported on TA or research contracts (at the same rate as the PhD students), but funding is not guaranteed for MS students.

 How much is the stipend?

 How do I choose a lab to work in?

 Although many students enter with research interests and a preference for a research adviser, these preferences are often modified during the course of the graduate career.
 To assist students in making these decisions, new graduate students rotate through three laboratories during their first year.
 The purpose of these rotations is to offer a relaxed intellectual atmosphere in which students can be introduced to research, exposed to a laboratory environment, and become familiar with various experimental techniques and philosophies.
 The rotations also help students identify a laboratory and supervisor for their dissertation research.

 What are the coursework requirements?

 There are relatively few formal course requirements for the PhD program in Biology.
 Each incoming student meets with a faculty committee that recommends specific courses in accordance with the student’s background and goals.
-Recommendations generally include traditional courses in biology and related subject areas, as well as for-credit activities such as journal clubs, seminars, supervised college teaching, and research, including rotations.
+Recommendations generally include traditional courses in biology and related subject areas, as well as for-credit activities such as journal clubs, seminars, and research, including rotations.
 Specific course requirements vary with the student’s research institute or center, but typically do not exceed three one-term courses.
-All students are required to register for a total 16 credit hours each term, including research credits and for-credit activities mentioned above.
+All students participate in journal clubs and seminars each term during the academic year and participate in research year-round.